-If you are worried that you might not be able to complete an essay on time, please contact me at least one class period before the assignment is due so that we may attempt to resolve the problem.
-It is bad manners and poor strategy to ask for an extension on or after the due date.
-Such requests will not be granted.
+If you are worried that you might not be able to complete an essay on time, please contact me before the assignment is due so that we can attempt to resolve the problem.

 Assignments submitted after the deadline may be penalized with the loss of a grade (e.g.: A- to B+) for each day late.